Academic Program Review

 - schedule an on campus visit in collaboration with the program under review;

-- meet with departmental faculty and students (both undergraduate and graduate as appropriate) to discuss the self-study;
+- meet with departmental faculty, students (both undergraduate and graduate as appropriate) and alumni to discuss the self-study and the strengths and challenges of the program;

 - meet with members of the College community such as representatives from the Office of Institutional Research and Assessment, Enrollment Management, the Graduate School, Academic Services, Career Development Center, Registrar, Student Affairs personnel and others as necessary;